greglit/rudiboard/README.md

 # Rudiboard
-Track games and scores and plan tournaments at the office, in your shared flat or your favorite bar. www.rudiboard.gregl.it
+Track games and scores and plan tournaments at the office, in your shared flat or your favorite bar.
+www.rudiboard.gregl.it

+* No app install
+* No signup/setup
+* Easy sharing on all devices

 ## Project setup
 ```